C2SM/roms_ethz/README.md

 Some sometimes outdated documentation in form of READMEs can be found in the `src/Documentation` subfolder.

 ## Compilation
+### Prerequisites
+You need a working FORTRAN compiler, the [NetCDF library](https://www.unidata.ucar.edu/software/netcdf/) (both, NetCDF-c and NetCDF-FORTRAN) installed.
+Usually the code is run in parallel using MPI, which mean you will also need an installed [MPI library](https://www.mpi-forum.org/)

-At the top level a simple
+With this at the top level a simple

     make

-may work.
-It compiles the code in a coarse version for our _PACific TelesCopic_  US Westcoast setup .
+should work.
+It compiles the code for our default PACTC60 setup,  a coarse version for our _PACific TelesCopic_  US Westcoast.
 For other setups you need to specify the configuration, e.g.,

     make config=HUMPAC